OkomoJacob/Spatial-Analysis-Studios/8.Geohydrological Applications/1. GDAL intro/README.md

    * Apply spatial queries on vectors
    * Convert comma separated values files
    * Perform batch conversion, inter alia
+### Data for this repo
+Here is a direct [link](https://ocw.un-ihe.org/pluginfile.php/868/mod_resource/content/2/Preprocessing/gdal_exercises.zip) to the data.Click once to downloa in your downloads folder as `gdal_exercises.zip`.
+Extarct to learn more

 ### Retrieving Information from Raster Data
 One of the easiest and most useful commands in GDAL is [gdalinfo](https://gdal.org/programs/gdalinfo.html).
 When given an image as an argument, it retrieves and prints all relevant information that is known about the file.
 This is especially useful if the image contains additional tag data, as is the case with TIFF files.
 When working with satellite imagery, this is an extremely useful way of keeping track of the images location in long/lat coordinates as well as the image projection.